schilken/grep_ui/README.md

 - `cd grep_ui`
 - `flutter run -d macos`

-Or download an executable from GitHub.
+Or download an executable from GitHub releases.